PHewera/react-plone/README.md

       "adress": "http://localhost",
       "port": 8080,
-      "id": "Plone",
+      "id": "Plone"
-      "user": "admin",
-      "password": "admin"

 ## Available Scripts

     npm start

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

     npm test

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

     npm run build

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.